 You will typically complete two years of your programme before embarking on a 9-12 month full-time placement in industry, gaining hands-on experience in a real work environment, before continuing with your course.

-While on placement you will become a paid employee of the organisation you are joining and be assigned a range of duties and responsibilities.
+While on placement you will usually become a paid employee of the organisation you are joining and be assigned a range of duties and responsibilities, however there may be some circumstances where the position is unpaid.
 You will also complete at least two assignments for your department which will enable you to connect your sandwich year with your academic work.